 What level of education do the top science influencers have?

-If you are a brand selecting a science influencer for your marketing campaign, you should take education into account, but authority is typically more important.
+Brands seeking science influencers for their marketing campaigns should take education into account, but authority is typically more important.
 Someone who clearly and confidently communicates accurate knowledge is likely more preferable to an influencer with a higher degree level yet appears timid or hesitant.

 What types of businesses benefit from top science influencers?